mariaspastef/Software-Engineering-in-Practice/sourcecodeanalyzer/README.md

 The intent of a Null Object is to encapsulate the absence of an object by providing a substitutable alternative that offers suitable default do nothing behavior.

-I would recommend using the Null Object Pattern in the pre-existing class that handles the files given to the project, since there are many checks for null in that code (and nowhere else in the project).
+I recommend using the Null Object Pattern in the pre-existing class that handles the files given to the project, since there are many checks for null in that code (and nowhere else in the project).

 The benefits are that it simplifies the code, because it avoids having to write testing code which handles the null collaborator specially and it also removes the responsibility of Clients handling null cases.
 What should be taken seriously is that by hiding errors and complicating testing, it can cause harm.